| |

 Cottage Cheese Brownie Batter Bites

-Why You’ll Love These Brownie Batter Bites
+Why You’ll Love These No Bake Cottage Cheese Brownie Bites

 • They taste like edible brownie batter without the safety concerns that come with raw eggs.